gaehlerm/SoftwareEngineering/README.md

 Don’t do string comparisons, use enums instead.
 Convert the string into an enum as soon as you have the string object available.

 Make the code self-commenting.
 Only use comments for things the code can’t explain by itself.

+Functions asking for more information than they need.
+They ask for a complicated structured object, even though they need only a small fraction of the information.
+"You wanted a banana but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong

 # 36. 3rd party software